 Safeguarding the Well-Being of Seniors & Persons with Disabilities

-Read on to learn more about how SRC’s HoME+ system is a blessing for Mr Rajoo Shunmugam, who lives alone at the age of 84 and grapples with multiple illnesses.
-He is an inspiration to others as he lives life to the fullest with positivity, despite his challenges.
+Read on to learn how SRC’s HoME+ system has been a blessing for Mr Rajoo Shunmugam, who lives alone at the age of 84 and suffers from multiple illnesses.
+Despite his challenges, Mr. Rajoo leads an inspiring life full of hope and positivity.

 Ageing can be both physically and mentally daunting.
 Just as each of us is different, so is our ability to cope with the challenges life throws at us.
 Common factors such as lifestyle, heredity and personal circumstances significantly impact our physical and mental health as we age.